Not all base layers will fit all conditions.

 When possible, I’ve included the pants as well.

-SmartWool NTS Mid 250 Baselayer is made from 100% merino wool and is in the mid-weight insulation category with 250g/m2.
+SmartWools Baselayers are made from 100% merino wool.
 It has flatlock seams, which eliminates chafing.

 I especially like the length of the arms on this one, since a lot of athletic fits tops, I’ve tried, have suffered from being too short in the arms.
 I haven’t had this problem with this one.